Laser Resurfacing in London

 Each type of laser has its advantages and disadvantages and your practitioner will advise on the correct type of laser to use for your skin concern at your face to face consultation. -

-What Are The Different Types of Lasers Used in Laser Resurfacing?At Centre for Surgery, we offer the full range of laser resurfacing options at our specialist centre in 106 Crawford Street.
+What Are The Different Types of Lasers Used in Laser Resurfacing?At Centre for Surgery, we offer the full range of laser resurfacing options at our specialist centre in Marylebone.

 Laser resurfacing can be carried out using either ablative laser or non-ablative laser: